 Information due to Covid-19

-The sales of passenger tickets continues with restriction which can be found here.
+Government restrictions can be found here.
 Please study them carefully!

 If there is a person onboard that is suspected to have the coronavirus, with symptoms suggestive of acute respiratory infection, such as fever, cough or shortness of breath, they are assigned a cabin until the vessel reaches its destination.